dlktdr/HeadTracker/README.md

 6) Close the firmware and log windows

 ## Usage
 * Choose the correct Com Port from the list and click connect.
-After a second you should see "Settings Retrieved!" in the log.
+After a second you should see **Settings Retrieved!** in the log.
 * If you only see "TX: $GSET" and nothing else hit the reset button on the Nano to see if there was an Error on Bootup.
 * Once Connected Click **Start** to show the realtime status.
 * Right click on the range settings and choose default values for all three tilt, pan, roll if needed